Skip to Content

 PEComas occur in various rare gastrointestinal, pulmonary, gynecologic, and genitourinary sites.
 Soft tissue, visceral, and gynecologic PEComas are more commonly seen in middle-aged female patients and are usually not associated with the tuberous sclerosis complex.
 Most PEComas have a benign clinical course, but malignant behavior has been reported and can be predicted based on the size of the tumor, mitotic rate, and presence of necrosis.

 Extrarenal (extracranial) rhabdoid tumor

-In a Surveillance Epidemiology and End Results study of 229 patients with renal, central nervous system, and extrarenal malignant rhabdoid tumor, patients aged 2 to 18 years, limited extent of tumor, and delivery of radiation therapy were shown to affect the outcome favorably compared with other patients (P < .002 for each comparison).
+In a Surveillance, Epidemiology, and End Results (SEER) study of 229 patients with renal, central nervous system, and extrarenal malignant rhabdoid tumor, patients aged 2 to 18 years, limited extent of tumor, and delivery of radiation therapy were shown to affect the outcome favorably compared with other patients (P < .002 for each comparison).
 Site of the primary tumor was not prognostically significant.
-Overall survival at 5 years was 33%.
+OS at 5 years was 33%.